 $ $ Romance is one of the most popular genres for readers, with millions sold each year.
 Even romance subplots are in the vast majority of novels regardless of if it’s fantasy, horror, or dystopian.
+You can think of it this way: where there are unsatisfied people in relationships, there will always be romance readers.

 We kid…sort of.
 The truth is that people get a lot out of romance books.
 It’s fun to relive the excitement of new love, the meet-cute, flirting, arguing (if it’s an enemies-to-lovers trope that we’ll talk about below), and even the intimate moments.